 The Adobe Color service helps you choose harmonious and appealing color combinations for your design projects.
-Adobe Color is integrated right within Photoshop in the form of an extension that lets you create, save, and access your color themes.
+Adobe Color is integrated right within Illustrator and lets you create, save, and access your color themes.
 You can also explore the many public color themes available on Adobe Color and filter them in several ways: Most Popular, Most Used, Random, themes you've published, or themes you've appreciated in the past.
-Once you've found a theme that you like; you can edit it and and save it to your themes, or add it to your swatches in Photoshop.
+Once you've found a theme that you like; you can edit it and and save it to your themes, or add it to your swatches in Illustrator.

-Aside from Photoshop, the Adobe Color Themes extension is currently available in two other Creative Cloud desktop applications: Adobe InDesign and Adobe After Effects.
-Themes saved to Creative Cloud libraries from within these desktop apps, mobile apps such as Capture CC, or using the Adobe Color website are accessible seamlessly in Photoshop.
+Aside from Illustrator, the Adobe Color Themes panel is currently available in three other Creative Cloud desktop applications: Adobe Photoshop, Adobe InDesign, and Adobe After Effects.
+Themes saved to Creative Cloud libraries from within these desktop apps, mobile apps such as Capture, or using the Adobe Color website are accessible seamlessly in Illustrator.

 Uses colors evenly spaced around three equidistant points on the color wheel.
 When you use this color rule, you're presented with two colors with the same hue but different saturation and brightness values from the first point on the color wheel (example: HSB: 182, 90, 45 & HSB: 182, 100, 75), two from the second point on the color wheel (HSB: 51, 90, 55 & HSB: 51, 95, 45), and one color from the third point (HSB: 321, 90, 79).
 Triadic colors tend to be contrasting—albeit not as contrasting as complementary colors—while still retaining harmony when used together.